How to Install FFmpeg on Ubuntu 26.04, 24.04 and 22.04

 ffmpeg -version | head -n 1

 If this reports /usr/local/bin/ffmpeg, you are using the source build.
-If you want Ubuntu’s packaged version instead, remove the source binaries in the removal section below and refresh your shell cache with hash -r.
+If you want Ubuntu’s packaged version instead, remove the source build in the cleanup section below and refresh your shell cache with hash -r.

 Remove FFmpeg from Ubuntu Linux